Ghonimo/Perceptron-Combinational-Branch-Predictor-SimpleScalar-PSU-ECE587/README.md

 3. Follow additional setup instructions as needed.

 ## Usage
-1. Run the SimpleScalar simulator with the implemented branch predictor algorithm:
+To run the simulator with the new branch predictors, use the following commands:
-./simulator_command_here

-2. Analyze the results and compare with existing benchmarks.
+For the Perceptron predictor:
+./Run.pl -db ./bench.db -dir results/gcc1 -benchmark gcc -sim $HOME/your_directory/simulator/ss3/sim-outorder -args "-fastfwd 1000000 -max:inst 1000000 -bpred perceptron"
+For the Combined Two-Level predictor (comb2lev), replace -bpred perceptron with -bpred comb2lev in the command.

+## Files_Modified
+The following files have been updated to include the new branch predictors:

+1. bpred.c: Core logic for the branch predictors.
+2. bpred.h: Header file with necessary definitions.
+3. sim-outorder.c: Integration of new predictors with the out-of-order simulation model.
+The original SimpleScalar implementation remains intact.
+The new predictors are added enhancements, and all existing functionality is preserved.

 ## Contributing
 Contributions are welcome!
 Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines before submitting a pull request or opening an issue.